 Shaggy manes usually grow singly, while inky caps are commonly found in groups.

 Inky cap is also edible, but it can cause adverse reactions in combination with alcohol.
-Drinking after eating inky cap mushrooms results in nausea, vomiting, heart palpitations, and gets worse if more alcohol is consumed.
+Drinking after eating inky cap mushrooms results in nausea, vomiting, and heart palpitations and gets worse if more alcohol is consumed.

 Keep in mind, that the issue can arise even drinking alcohol up to 48 hours after consuming inky caps.